Welcome to the January 2023 Semester: In-Person Learning, Travel, and Safety Measures

 - Vaccinated Travelers:

-- Complete the customs and immigration forms online and upload your COVID-19 vaccination records on the BIMSafe App
+- Complete the customs and immigration forms online and upload your COVID-19 vaccination records on the BIMSafe App at least 72 hours prior to travel.

 - Travel with documentation: